syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ---
 layout: post
 title: Customize range in a linear gauge | Linear Gauge widget| Syncfusion
-description: This section explains about the available styles of range on linear gauges in the Flutter platform.
+description: This section explains about how to add range and its element on linear gauges in the Flutter platform.
 platform: flutter
 control: SfLinearGauge
 documentation: ug